mydatamyconsent/go-sdk/docs/DocumentIssueRequestDetails.md

 `func (o *DocumentIssueRequestDetails) UnsetReceiver()`

 UnsetReceiver ensures that no value is present for Receiver, not even an explicit nil
+### GetIssuedAtUtc

+`func (o *DocumentIssueRequestDetails) GetIssuedAtUtc() time.Time`

+GetIssuedAtUtc returns the IssuedAtUtc field if non-nil, zero value otherwise.

+### GetIssuedAtUtcOk

+`func (o *DocumentIssueRequestDetails) GetIssuedAtUtcOk() (*time.Time, bool)`

+GetIssuedAtUtcOk returns a tuple with the IssuedAtUtc field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIssuedAtUtc

+`func (o *DocumentIssueRequestDetails) SetIssuedAtUtc(v time.Time)`

+SetIssuedAtUtc sets IssuedAtUtc field to given value.

+### GetValidFromUtc

+`func (o *DocumentIssueRequestDetails) GetValidFromUtc() time.Time`

+GetValidFromUtc returns the ValidFromUtc field if non-nil, zero value otherwise.

+### GetValidFromUtcOk

+`func (o *DocumentIssueRequestDetails) GetValidFromUtcOk() (*time.Time, bool)`

+GetValidFromUtcOk returns a tuple with the ValidFromUtc field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetValidFromUtc

+`func (o *DocumentIssueRequestDetails) SetValidFromUtc(v time.Time)`

+SetValidFromUtc sets ValidFromUtc field to given value.

 ### GetExpiresAtUtc

 `func (o *DocumentIssueRequestDetails) GetExpiresAtUtc() time.Time`